apigee/apigee-edge-drupal/CONTRIBUTING.md

 ### Troubleshooting

-**If a test is passing on your local, but it is failing on CircleCI:**
+**If a test is passing on your local, but it is failing on Github Actions/CircleCI:**
 1. Try to restart failing job(s) one or two times, failing tests could be caused by communication issues.
-2. If (1) did not work, try to run the failing test(s) on your local with the above described CircleCI CLI.
+2. If (1) did not work, try to run the failing test(s) on your local with the above described Github Actions/CircleCI CLI.

 ### If your pull request relies on changes that are not yet available in Apigee Edge Client Library for PHP's latest stable release
 You should *temporarily* add required changes as patches to module's composer.json.
-This way this module's tests could pass on CircleCI.
+This way this module's tests could pass on Github Actions/CircleCI.

 #### Example: